-Below is a tentative fall 2018 calendar for the University of Limerick.
-The dates are currently tentative with certain dates to be announced at a later time.
-Please do not book your flight until you receive official acceptance with arrival and departure dates from the University of Limerick.
+Below is a tentative fall 2019 calendar for the University of Limerick.
+Please do not book your flight until you receive your official acceptance letter with arrival and departure dates from the University of Limerick.

+Depart the U.S.: September 2

+Arrival and Pick-Up Days: September 3

+Orientation: September 3-6

+Classes: September 9-November 29

+3-day Weekend: Oct 26-28

+Final Exams: Saturday, December 7-Friday,

+December 20

-Depart the U.S.: September 2, 2018 Arrival and Pick-Up Days: September 3, 2018 Orientation: September 4-7, 2018 Classes begin: September 10, 2018 Final Exams: December 7-20, 2018 (exams can be scheduled up to 6 pm on December 20th.
+(exams can be scheduled up to 6 pm on December 20.
 Do not plan to leave on that day!)

-Move-out of Housing: December 21, 2018
+Housing Move-Out Date: December 21

-Please note that you may finish with your exams earlier than Dec .
-However, the final exam schedule is not set until four to six weeks before the end of the semester, so there is no way to know until then whether you can leave earlier or not.
+Please note that you may finish with your exams earlier than December 20.
+However, the final exam schedule is not set until week 10 of the semester, so there is no way to know until then whether you can leave earlier or not.

-On rare occasion, UL has changed the semester calendar a few months before students are about to depart.
-If a calendar change occurs, you will be expected to sit for exams and no special exemptions will be given to students who have purchased airline tickets.
+On one rare occasion, UL changed the semester calendar a few months before students were about to depart.
+If a calendar change occurs, you will need to sit for exams; no special exemptions will be given to students who have purchased airline tickets.
 You will be expected to change your tickets so that you are present for exams.
 Make sure that you purchase a ticket that allows you to change your dates for a small fee.